At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 Buying processed foods

-These foods often contain refined foods which have been stripped of much of their valuable nutrition and often contain oils, sugar, salt and protein isolates which can be harmful to health.
+These foods often contain refined foods (such as white flour) which have been stripped of much of their valuable nutrition and often contain oils, sugar and salt which can be harmful to health.

 Not eating enough!

-Eating whole plant foods means that you may feel full more quickly after only consuming relatively few calories (due to low calorie density).
+Eating whole plant foods means that you may feel full more quickly after only consuming relatively few calories due to the high fibre content (low calorie density).
 For this reason you are likely to need to eat larger meals than you are used to or eat more regularly during the day.
 This is to ensure you get enough calories, otherwise you may then start craving sugar or fat just because you aren’t getting enough calories to sustain you over the day.

 Cooking with oil or adding oil to food